Richie-123-cash/universal_gpu_player/README.md

     Enter the URL of your video.

-    The script will automatically detect GPU availability and accelerate playback using mpv and yt-dlp.
+    The script automatically detects GPU availability and accelerates playback using MPV and yt-dlp.

 Extracting embedded video URLs (advanced — developer tools)

 Some webpages (especially sites with custom or embedded players) hide the actual video stream behind scripts or dynamic requests.
-Do not copy the URL from the browser address bar — that’s usually just a wrapper page.
+Do not copy the page URL from the browser address bar — that’s usually just the wrapper page.
 Instead:

 Example (Chromium / Chrome):